NEAR: Neighborhood Edge AggregatoR for Graph Classification: Experiments

 \subsubsection{Datasets and features}

-We use 6 bioinformatics datasets (COX2, DHFR, MUTAG, PTC-MR, NCI1, PROTEINS) with node labels/attributes and 3 social-network datasets (COLLAB, IMDB-BINARY/MULTI) with no node labels/attributes.
-Discrete labels on nodes were encoded into one-hot vectors, and continuous attributes were used without preprocessing.
+We use 6 chemistry/bioinformatics datasets (COX2, MUTAG, PTCMR, PROTEINS, NCI1, FRANKENSTEIN), 2 social-network datasets (IMDB-BINARY, IMDB-MULTI), and 1 synthetic dataset TRIANGLES as benchmark datasets.
+TRIANGLES is a dataset proposed by \cite{knyazev2019understanding} which is related with a number of triangles in the graphs.
+Discrete node labels were encoded into one-hot vectors, and continuous node attributes were used without preprocessing.
 If there are no node labels or attributes, we generated constant dummy labels or attributes for all nodes.
-Degree was one-hot encoded and inserted as an additional node label.
+Degree was one-hot encoded to a 500-dimensional unit vector and inserted as an additional node label.
+While preprocessing the degree, a node with degree 500 and a node with degree larger than 500 will mapped to the same one-hot vector.

+Table \ref{dataset_info} shows descriptions and statistics for 9 graph benchmark datasets and 2 proposed datasets which are used in our experiments.
+The category of each dataset, number of graphs and classes, average number of nodes and edges are provided.
+If node features exist in the dataset, we use '+', otherwise '-'.
+If continuous node attributes exist in the dataset, their dimension is noted in parenthesis.